Improve Virtually Every Aspect of Your Life With Cataract Surgery

 Clear, Sharp Vision Restored

-The most apparent benefit of cataract surgery is the restoration of your eyesight.
-After removing the clouded lens, your doctor will place an artificial IOL that may even reduce your dependence on glasses or contacts.
+The most apparent benefit of cataract surgery is the restoration of clear vision.
+After removing the clouded lens, your doctor will place an intraocular lens (IOL) that may even reduce your dependence on glasses or contacts.

 Improved Quality of Life

-Cataract surgery allows you to resume all the tasks and activities that the vision reduction had prevented you from doing.
+Cataract surgery allows you to resume all the tasks and activities that clouded vision had kept you from doing.

 Decreased Risk of Falling

-Vision loss from cataracts frequently results in patients tripping and falling over objects that they could not see.
-Removing the clouded portion of the lens decreases this risk.
+Cataracts frequently cause sufferers to trip and fall over objects that they cannot see.
+Replacing the clouded lens decreases this risk.

 So how is cataract surgery performed?